luciotato/near-clp-beta-cli/README.md

 Now she needs to add liquidity to the pool

-First, she needs to allow the CLP-contract to grab the usd24 token from her account
+First, she needs to allow the CLP-contract to grab the usd24 tokens from her NEP21-account

 `> nearswap inc_allowance usd24.nearswap.testnet 10`

-Then, she can add the liquidity NEAR+usd24 to the new pool, she sends 100N and the CLP uses the allowance
+Then, she can add the liquidity: NEAR+usd24 to the new pool, she sends 100N and the CLP uses the allowance

 `> nearswap add_liquidity { token:usd24.nearswap.testnet, max_tokens:10, min_shares:100 } --amount 100N`